MaastrichtU-IDS/CedMD/README.md

 ### Experiments

-Four experiments were conducted using the crowd with point of interest annotation to mark the nodule center.
+Four experiments were conducted using the crowd with point of interest annotation to mark the nodule center on [Amazon mechanical turk](https://www.mturk.com/).
+The experiments were conducted on our [custom annotation web application](http://kitlekaynak.net/mia/medical_poi/main.php).
 The presentation of each microtask in the experiment is shown in Figure 3

 <p align="center">
 <img src="Figures/experiments.jpg"  height="300"